 🥘Ingredients

-- dry ranch dressing mix--the mix is way more flavorful in this than bottled salad dressing
+- dry ranch dressing mix - this pantry staple provides a much bolder, concentrated flavor than bottled dressing

 🔪Instructions